LordGolias/sqf/README.md

 and `getVariable` to interact with other namespaces.
 `sqf.tests.test_interpreter` contains the tests of the implemented functionality.

+The source is in `sqf/interpreter.py`, the tests in `tests/test_interpreter.py`.
+The main loop of the interpreter is defined in `sqf/interpreter.py`, and the expressions it evaluates are defined in `sqf/expressions.py`.

 ### Analyzer

 The analyzer consumes the result of the parser and checks for static errors.